 Steady state analysis

 Long-term planning analysis (undertaken more than a year ahead of the gas day) can be carried out using steady state network analysis when looking at broader trends and behaviours as this gives a reasonable approximation of the likely network conditions.
 It is quicker than transient analysis and can be appropriate once forecasting uncertainties increase.
 Steady state analysis assumes that flows are not profiled across the gas day, and so can be used as a tool to help identify the capability of the transmission system.
+We also utilise steady state analysis as a comparative and investigative tool before doing transient analysis, especially in capability analysis.

 A steady state network with linepack maximised can be used to represent the near start of day condition (06:00) and a network with linepack minimised can be used to represent the minimum stock condition (22:00).